iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.12.0/report.md

 > Would be nice if it had a built-in QR reader so it can provide my encrypted details when checking-in to restaurants, so I don't have to give them my personal details.<br> :date: __2020-09-28 02:12:44__

-> Its doing its job as intended, wirh only minor rare bluetooth dropouts.<br> :date: __2020-09-26 02:44:33__

-> Happy to do my bit to help out with covid management.
-Having said that my battery usage has gone through the roof since last update.
-COVIDSafe is at the top of my battery use list by a country mile.
-Hopefully the update I have done this morning will fix.<br> :date: __2020-09-26 00:03:57__

 #### 3-star reviews